 The student quality evaluation/feedback at programme and module level showed low engagement levels and a poor response rate (20%).
-This challenge, and the previously identified issue in relation to part-time academic staff involvement, seems symptomatic of an organisation focused on operational delivery, with perhaps insufficient resources being put into evaluation and improvement.
 However, the panel did acknowledge that the College is seeking to redress this matter with recent appointments, and some improvement is already evident.
 To continue to enhance the student quality evaluation/feedback practice, the panel recommended that the system for eliciting and recording learners' quality evaluations of the programme and its modules be reviewed so as to and reflect best practice and to improve the amount and representative nature of the information received.